Sweeping Arrangements of Non-Piercing Curves in Plane: Introduction

 \section{Introduction}

-A fundamental algorithmic design technique in Computational Geometry introduced by Bentley and Ottmann \cite{bentley1979algorithms} is \emph{line sweep}.
-In the original context the technique was invented, namely reporting all intersections among $n$ line segments in the plane.
-The basic idea is to move a vertical line from $x=-\infty$ to $x = +\infty$, stopping at {\em event points} (like end-points of segments or intersections of two segments) where updates are made. \hide{The details of the algorithm can be removed.
-The algorithm works as follows: Starting with a vertical \emph{sweep line} positioned at $x=-\infty$, the algorithm moves the line continuously to $x=\infty$.
-Throughout the process, the algorithm maintains the set of line segments intersected by the line.
-Observe that these segments induce a linear order.
-It is sufficient to check intersections among adjacent line segments; and the order changes only at discrete points - when a new segment is encountered, an old segment ends, or we arrive at an intersection point.
-Thus, the line sweep algorithm though continuous can be thought of as a discrete process.
-With appropriate data structures, the line sweep algorithm reports all intersections in $O((n+k)\log n)$ time, where $n$ is the number of line segments and $k$ is the number of intersection points. } Since then, the line sweep technique has found a wide variety of applications in Computational Geometry including polygon triangulation, computing Voronoi diagrams and its dual Delaunay triangulations, and computing the volume of a union of regions to name a few.
+A fundamental algorithmic design technique in Computational Geometry introduced by Bentley and Ottmann~\cite{bentley1979algorithms} is \emph{line sweep}.
+In the original context in which the technique was invented, namely reporting all intersections among $n$ line segments in the plane, the basic idea was to move a vertical line from $x=-\infty$ to $x = +\infty$, stopping at {\em event points} (like end-points of segments or intersections of two segments) where updates are made.
+Since then, the line sweep technique has found a wide variety of applications in Computational Geometry including polygon triangulation, computing Voronoi diagrams and its dual Delaunay triangulations, and computing the volume of a union of regions to name a few.
 The method can also be generalized to higher dimensions.
-See the classic books on Computational Geometry \cite{de2000computational,preparata2012computational,edelsbrunner1987algorithms} for more applications.
+See the classic books on Computational Geometry~\cite{de2000computational,edelsbrunner1987algorithms,preparata2012computational} for more applications.
 Besides applications in Computational Geometry, it is also a useful tool in combinatorial proofs.
 For a simple example, a one dimensional sweep can be used to show that the clique cover number and maximum independent set size in interval graphs are equal.
-Several other examples appear in Section~\ref{sec:applications} of this paper.
 In most applications, the sweep line moves continuously and covers the plane so that each point in the plane is on the sweep line exactly once.
 There are also applications where instead of sweeping with a line, we sweep with a closed curve like a circle.
 For instance we can start with an infinite radius circle and shrink it continuously to its center.